The 4 Stages of the Mustache Growth Cycle

 In addition to the time spent growing your mustache, you must also care for it like a tender sapling.

 Having some supplies on hand will help you keep your mustache as aesthetically pleasing as possible.
-These tools are helpful when growing a mustache but essential when caring for a fully grown-in mustache.
+These tools are helpful when growing a mustache but absolutely essential when caring for a fully grown-in mustache.

 FAQs on Mustache Growth Cycle